Sarah Cain: Material Play and Site-Specificity

 "There is freedom in a found object," remarked Cain.
 The artist frequently pushes painting beyond the stretcher, incorporating architectural interventions and everyday materials to create immersive environments.
 Her large-scale works often take the form of murals, floors, furniture, and windows, turning painting into a spatial and participatory act.

-In her 2021 exhibition My Favorite Season is the Fall of the Patriarchy at the National Gallery of Art, Cain created a 45-foot-long painting which sprawled off the canvas and throughout the atrium—the first time a woman artist had been commissioned to create a site-specific work for the East Building’s atrium.
+In her 2021 exhibition My Favorite Season is the Fall of the Patriarchy at the National Gallery of Art, Cain created a 45-foot-long painting which sprawled off the canvas and throughout the atrium—the first time a woman artist had been commissioned to create a site-specific work for the East Building's atrium.
 “I’ve made more than 50 works on-site,” Cain said.
 “I love the ephemerality and the present tense and the energy this can capture.”
 She added: “One of my biggest goals is to make active, exciting, breathable work.”

-Cain’s canvases are marked by sweeping, layered paint “lavished... on walls, floor, ceiling, upholstered furniture, wood furniture, dollar bills… and rectangles of canvas” in an “edgy restlessness” that animates her installations.
-She pairs this expressive gesture with an eclectic assemblage of everyday items — “necklaces, thread, crystals, dried roses, sea shells” among others — integrating them directly into her work as both physical anchors and visual motifs that challenge conventional hierarchies of material and media.
+She integrates items such as “necklaces, thread, crystals, dried roses, sea shells” into her work.
 “I gather the words around my work like materials,” Cain said of her process, referencing her use of text-based titles.
-One example, freedom is a prime number, was lifted from Roberto Bolaño’s The Savage Detectives.
+One example, freedom is a prime number, was lifted from Roberto Bolaño's The Savage Detectives.

 Her 2019 permanent stained-glass installation at San Francisco International Airport, We Will Walk Right Up To The Sun, features 270 unique panes of color, each painted so that no two adjacent panes share the same hue.
 Cain remarked "If a work is going to span that much space, you want the viewer to keep discovering things."

 In 2023, she completed This is the thing they called life, a site-specific painting on the headquarters of Orange Barrel Media, including three 70-foot-tall silos.

 Critics have emphasized the sculptural dimensions of her work.
-In the 2021 exhibition In Nature at The Momentary, Hyperallergic noted Cain’s “synthetic beads sewn in and bleeding out of paintings, subtly pushing the realm of painting into the sculptural.”
+In the 2021 exhibition In Nature at The Momentary, Hyperallergic noted Cain's “synthetic beads sewn in and bleeding out of paintings, subtly pushing the realm of painting into the sculptural.”
 Reflecting on the ephemeral nature of her installations, Cain remarked, “A large part of my practice is ephemeral, so vanishing is innate to the way I work.